Common questions

 Networking

 Yes, so long as the Raspberry Pi's are connected to the same network and discoverable, this should work.
-Even mixing Ethernet and WIFI is fine.
+Even mixing Ethernet and Wifi is fine.
+You can read more about networking Pioreactors here.

 I'm using a local access point, but I'd like to install plugins, update software, etc.